shaokun11/move-me2/infrastructure/evm-rpc/README.md

 - `eth_getTransactionCount`: Get the transaction count for a specific address.
 - `eth_getTransactionByHash`: Get transaction information based on the transaction hash.
 - `eth_getTransactionReceipt`: Get the transaction receipt based on the transaction hash.
 - `eth_estimateGas`: Estimate the gas consumption for a transaction.
 For successful transactions, if the gas is less than 21,000, it will return 21,000, but the actual consumed gas will be used when sending the transaction.
-It returns 10,000,000 for failed transactions to achieve a warning effect.
 - `eth_getBlockByNumber`: Get block information based on the block number.
 - `eth_getBlockByHash`: Get block information based on the block hash.
 Currently returns empty.
 - `eth_getBalance`: Get the balance of a specific address
 - `eth_getCode`: Get the code of a specific contract address.
 - `eth_getStorageAt`: Get the storage at a specific position in a specific address
+- `eth_getLogs`: Returns an array of all logs matching a given filter object.
+- `web3_clientVersion`: Returns the current client version.

 ### Start Your EVM RPC